openalea/openalea.rtfd.io/doc/development/guidelines.md

 ```

-This file will tell ReadTheDocs to build the documentation using the environment describe in the `doc/environment.yml` file and to set up the environment using `mambaforge`.
+This file will tell ReadTheDocs to build the documentation using the environment describe in the `doc/environment.yml` file (that can be identical to conda/environment.yml) and to set up the environment using `mambaforge`.

 The documentation should be written in the `doc` folder of the package and should contain the following files: